marian-stanciulica/Foodybite/README.md

 ### Main

+This module is responsible for instantiation and composing all independent modules in a centralized place which simplifies the management of modules, components and their dependencies, thus removing the need for them to communicate directly, increasing the composability and extensibility of the system (`Open/Closed Principle`).

 #### SearchNearbyServiceWithFallbackComposite

 I used the `Composite` design pattern to compose two strategies of fetching nearby places using the `SearchNearbyService` abstraction.